shafinkazi/STAT107_Team-24_NBA_Analysis/README.md

 This file contains the main NBA dataset used in the project.
 It includes player-level statistics for the 2024–25 season, which we aggregate into team-level summaries for analysis.

 **00_requirements.R**
-This file loads all required R packages for the project so the analysis can run smoothly without repeatedly calling `library()` in multiple files.
+This file loads all required R packages for the project so the analysis can run smoothly without repeatedly calling `library()`.

 **FinalReport.Rmd**
 This is the complete final project report.
 It contains the introduction, data description, exploratory analysis, statistical tests, modeling, results, and conclusions.